 DNSSEC server issues this signed data in response to any name between chrome and code.
-Implementing "between" is tricky but theoretically possible.
+Tricky definition of "between"; theoretically implementable.
 DNSSEC solution: Sign multi-NXDOMAIN such as "there are no names between chrome.google.com and code.google.com."

 DNSSEC server issues this signed data in response to any name between chrome and code.
-Implementing "between" is tricky but theoretically possible.
+Tricky definition of "between"; theoretically implementable.